The best options trading platforms in Australia 2025

 Capital at risk

-Interactive Brokers was named Finder's best platform for options trading.
+Interactive Brokers was named Finder's best platform for options trading in 2025.
 Along with the most extensive list of trading tools we've seen, IB has some of the lowest fees and multiple account options to appeal to any investor.
-Interactive Brokers offers options on US, Canadian and Mexican stocks with trade fees starting from just $1 per order.
+Interactive Brokers offers options on Australian, US, Canadian and Mexican stocks with trade fees starting from just $1 per order.
+It has the cheapest fees we've seen in Australia for Australian and US options combined.

 • Low options trading fees.